San Diego Keratoconus Clinic

 In mild cases of keratoconus, eyeglasses and soft contact lenses can provide adequate vision.
-But in more advanced cases, most keratoconus patients will require custom-made GP contact lenses.
-It's essential to properly prescribe your custom contact lenses.
-This is critical not only for optimal vision, comfort, and eye health; but poor fitting lenses can increase the risk of corneal abrasions, scarring, and infection.
+But in more advanced cases, most keratoconus patients will require custom-made gas permeable (GP) contact lenses.
+It’s essential to have properly prescribed custom contact lenses.
+This is critical not only for optimal vision, comfort, and eye health; but poorly-prescribed lenses can increase the risk of corneal abrasions, scarring, and infection.

-Surgery may be necessary in severe and advanced cases; published reports say that 10-20% of keratoconus patients get corneal transplants.
-If an examination reveals that you have significant scarring of the cornea, your doctor may recommend a corneal transplant.
+Keratoconus surgery may be necessary in severe and advanced cases; published reports say that 10-20% of keratoconus patients get corneal transplants.
+If our examination reveals that you have significant scarring of the cornea, your doctor may recommend a corneal transplant.
 In this procedure, the scarred tissue is replaced with a section of donated cornea that is clear.
-Although most transplants are successful, most patients afterwards still need glasses, soft contacts, or GP lenses for adequate vision.
+Although most corneal transplants are successful, the majority of patients afterwards still need glasses, soft contacts, or GP lenses for adequate vision.

 What kind of contact lenses can help someone with keratoconus?

-Rigid gas permeable (GP) contact lenses are most commonly prescribed.
-They provide a smooth, artificial surface to mask the "peaks and valleys" of the keratoconic cornea, in turn providing the best vision.
+Rigid gas permeable (GP) contact lenses are commonly prescribed, with the large-diameter scleral lenses accommodating a large number of keratoconus patients.
+Rigid surface contact lenses provide a smooth, artificial surface to mask the “peaks and valleys” of the keratoconic cornea, in turn providing the best vision.
 The keratoconus clinic at EyeLux Optometry uses a variety of lens designs, and the best contact lens for you will be determined following a complete evaluation.

 Do I need a referral in order to visit the EyeLux Optometry keratoconus clinic?

 No. Doctors from around the state of California refer keratoconus patients to the keratoconus clinic at EyeLux Optometry, but you may contact us directly.
 Your first step will be a complete eye examination and evaluation.
-Please tell our staff that you are a keratoconus patient when scheduling your first appointment.
+Please tell our staff that you have keratoconus when scheduling your first appointment.